Malwprotector/huggingchat-client/README.md

 ## Conclusion

 You are now ready to use the HuggingChat client.
-Enjoy interacting with the chatbot using this user-friendly interface!
-If you encounter any issues or have further questions, refer to the documentation or seek assistance from the developers.
+Enjoy interacting with the chatbot using this interface!
+If you encounter any issues or have further questions, don't hesitate to ask.